difference between early action and early decision

 In summary, Early Action and Early Decision are two popular admission options that are available to students.
 While both options allow students to apply to colleges early in the application process, they are actually quite different.
 Early Action allows students to apply to multiple colleges and receive their admission decision early, while Early Decision requires students to commit to attending a single college if they are accepted.
 Understanding the differences between these two options can help students make informed decisions about which admission option is right for them.

-See also difference between do and does
+See also difference between theory and hypothesis

 Table difference between early action and early decision